Brand strategist tips: Why a meaningful brand identity is important for business.

 What role does brand identity play in marketing?

-Your brand’s visual identity and branding play a crucial role across all marketing.
+Your brand’s visual identity and branding play a crucial role across all marketing communications.
 Think of design as a sounding board to an integrated and impactful marketing strategy.
 Without the right visual branding for your business, your marketing could fall on deaf ears and your opportunity missed.

 A cohesive brand put together by a brand strategist allows your marketing to be highly effective and targeted.
 Each initiative reinforces and works alongside the other, exactly what you want remembering brands now need 20 to 30 impressions to be considered.
 After undertaking a branding project with the right brand strategist, you’ll have a clear understanding of your target audience, what you offer, why you’re unique and you’ll certainly stand out from your competitors.
 The sweet spot where all great marketing campaigns are born.